This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 - If you don’t contact your lender to make an agreement, they will write again.
 They may pass the matter to their solicitor, who will write to you.
 They will sometimes send a ‘default notice’.
 This is a formal request for you to pay what you owe.

 - You should respond, and try to negotiate a way to pay the arrears.
 If your offer is rejected by the solicitor, you can insist they tell your lender about your offer.
 You could try to contact the lender’s head office directly to reach an agreement.
 Even if your offer is refused, start paying what you have offered.

-If you do not reach an agreement, the lender will apply to your local County Court to issue a ‘possession claim’.
+If you do not reach an agreement, the lender can apply to your local County Court to issue a ‘possession claim’.
 You will usually get papers through the post, giving you a date and a time for your possession hearing.
 You should have at least four weeks’ notice of the hearing.

 - a claim form N5 that tells you which court is dealing with your case;

 - a particulars of claim form N120, which sets out your lender’s case for taking possession of your home; and